7 Types of Conflict in Relationships & How to Deal With Them

 One of the biggest causes of a conflicted relationship is when a person’s expectations aren’t met.

 This happens when a person starts to build up expectations.
-While expectations are normal, sometimes, they become unreasonable.
-This will, of course, create conflict in their relationship.
+While expectations are normal, sometimes they become unreasonable, which, of course, creates conflict in their relationship.

-A person starts to resent their partner for not being able to ‘get’ what they want or need, but they often forget one thing – no one is a mind reader.
+When a person starts to resent their partner for being unable to “get” what they want or need, they often forget one thing—no one is a mind reader.

 For example:

 All your friends have their partners with them at your reunion.
-You’ve been telling your partner about this for months now, and you expect him to be your date, but he bails out because he has a meeting.
+You’ve been telling your partner about this for months now, and you expect them to be your date, but they bail out because they have a meeting.

 You feel hurt and unloved.
-After all, you expect that he would leave his meeting and choose you over his work, right?
+After all, you expect they would leave their meeting and choose you over their work, right?

 Now, you start seeing something conflicted about your relationship because your expectations weren’t met.